rehamAbass/class3/class3/PITCHME.md

 @css[fragment]( A B)

 ---
 ### Hiding variables
-Unlike overriding methods of a superclass,
+Unlike overriding methods of a superclass, using the same name for a variable in a subclass as in the superclass **hides** the superclass variable.
-Using the same name for a variable in a subclass as in the superclass Will **hide** the superclass variable.
++ The object actually has the two variables.
-+ methods of the superclass will use the superclass version, as we saw.
++ Methods of the superclass will use the superclass version, as is the example.
 + The variable is still accessible using `super`.

 ---